koide3/iridescence/docs/basic.md

 ![Screenshot_20230102_233458](https://user-images.githubusercontent.com/31344317/210245441-2506d0c1-e044-4ed3-904d-00f9c96ef520.png)

 The first argument of ```update_drawable()``` is a name to be assigned to the drawable.
-If the name already exists, the viewer overwrites the drawable with the new one.
+If the name already exists, the viewer overwrites the existing drawable with the new one.

 The second argument is a drawable to be registered.
-Take a look at [Drawables](drawables.md) to see supported 3D drawable types in Iridescence.
+Take a look at [Drawables](drawables.md) to see supported 3D drawable types.

 The third argument is a shader setting to hold rendering parameters.
 By changing shader setting parameters, you can control the color, pose, and shape of drawables as shown in below:
 ```cpp